JaguarsCodehub/taskmate/README.md

  - ALL TASK CAN BE VIEW BY ADMIN AND MANAGER ✅
  - Manager is provided with all the features as same as Admin ✅
    - Create Tasks, Assign Task, Create Projects, Clients ✅
-   - Manager can also check Each User's Individial Report ✅
+   - Manager can also check Each User's Individial Report

- - *NOTIFICATION MASTER : 30 MIN / 2 HRS / 1 DAY / 2 DAY / 7 DAYS/ 15 DAYS / 30 DAYS
-    WHICH WILL BE ASKED WHEN ASSIGN TASK
- - *REMINDERS : FOR RENEWAL OF AMC / INSURANCE ETC WHICH CAN BE MONTHLY / QTLY / HLY / YRLY
-    NEED NOTIFICATION BEFORE 30/15/7/1 DAY BEFORE
  - REPORTS : USERWISE TASK COMPLETED
     ON TIME / BEFORE / AFTER ✅ (Need revision)